Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Adaptive Estimator

-\begin{theorem} In Setting 3, we assume Conditions \ref{A1}--\ref{c6}, {\rm S}4--{\rm S}6, and {\rm S}8.
+\begin{theorem} In Setting 3, we assume the informative sampling of definition \ref{d1}, Conditions \ref{c1}--\ref{c6}, {\rm S}4--{\rm S}6, and {\rm S}8.
 If each of the $J$ models for the response mechanism and $K$ models for the regression function include the correct model, the adaptive estimator $\hat{\theta}_{\EL 3}$ achieves the efficiency bound addressed in \S 3.2.
 If at least one of the $J+K$ models for the response and outcome regression models is correctly specified, $\hat{\theta}_{\EL 3}$ still has consistency. \end{theorem}